CodeMaxx/Awesome-Terminal-Commands/README.md

 `iwconfig` - similar to `ifconfig`, but used for wireless network interfaces. <br/>

-`ping domain_name_or_ip_address` - Used to ping a domain name or IP address continuously.
+`ping [domain_name_or_ip_address]` - Used to ping a domain name or IP address continuously.
 It can be stopped by `^C`.
 Generally used to check if the server is up and responding.

 `dig example.com` - Queries DNS servers for information.
-Using the `+short` flag returns the IP address linked to the domain name.
+Gives back the `A` record which points the domain name to an IP address.
+Using the `+short` flag returns just the IP address linked to the domain name.

+`+nocomments` – Turn off the comment lines<br/>
+`+noauthority` – Turn off the authority section<br/>
+`+noadditional` – Turn off the additional section<br/>
+`+nostats` – Turn off the stats section<br/>
+`+noanswer` – Turn off the answer section (Of course, you wouldn’t want to turn off the answer section)

-`dig -x [IP address]` - Queries and returns a PTR (pointer) record against the IP address queried.
-Example `dig -x 127.0.0.1` returns `localhost`
+`dig -x [IP address]` - Queries and returns a `PTR` record against the IP address queried.
+The PTR record helps in Reverse DNS Lookup i.e. it provides the domain name linked to an IP address.
+Example `dig -x 127.0.0.1 +short` returns `localhost.`.

 `arp` arp manipulates or displays the kernel's <i>IPv4</i> network neighbour cache.
 It can add entries to the table, delete one, or display the current content.